Family Housing Fund Welcomes New Board Members

-At the Family Housing Fund’s (FHFund) 2018 Annual Meeting on April 12th, the Board of Directors elected new officers for the upcoming year.
-All elections and appointments embody the strong public-private partnerships necessary to meet the FHFund’s vision that all families have a home they can afford and a place from which they can prosper and contribute to the larger community.
+At Family Housing Fund’s (FHFund) 2018 Annual Meeting on April 12th, the Board of Directors elected new officers for the upcoming year.
+All elections and appointments embody the strong public-private partnerships necessary to meet FHFund’s vision that all families have a home they can afford and a place from which they can prosper and contribute to the larger community.

 Jim Roth, Executive Director of Metropolitan Consortium of Community Developers, was elected to a new one-year term as the Chair of the Board.
 Roth has served on the FHFund Board since 2011.